t-d-k/LibreCrypt/docs/description.md

 * Linux compatibility (Cryptoloop "losetup", dm-crypt and LUKS supported)
 * Powerful: Supports more hash and encryption algorithms than any other transparent encryption system
 * Available in English, Spanish, German, Italian, French, Czech, Japanese, Croatian, Greek and Russian - with support for other language translations
-* Supports the modern recommended cypher algorithms such as AES, and XTS
+* Supports the modern recommended cypher algorithms such as AES and XTS
 * Operates under MS Windows 2000/Vista/Windows 7 platforms
 * "Portable mode" included; LibreCrypt doesn't need to be installed before it can be used - making it ideal for carrying your data securely on USB drives!
-* "Hidden" volumes may be concealed within other containers, providing "plausible deniability"
+* "Hidden" containers may be concealed within other containers, providing "plausible deniability"

 ### Technical details
 * Hash algorithms include: MD5, SHA-512, RIPEMD-320, Tiger and _many_ more